crillab/gophersat/README.md

 can be written as a single pseudo-boolean constraint, but representing a pseudo-boolean constraint can require an exponential number of propositional clauses.

-A pseudo-boolean expression is an expression like:
+A (linear) pseudo-boolean expression is an expression like:

     w1 l1 + w2 x2 + ... + wn xn ≥ y